-15. Viet Nam welcome the recent ratification of ASEAN Convention against Trafficking in Persons, especially Women and Children.
+15. Viet Nam welcomed the recent ratification of the Convention against Trafficking in Persons, Especially Women and Children, of the Association of Southeast Asian Nations (ASEAN).

-16. Yemen noted that the Philippines had signed the Optional Protocol of the Convention against Torture, human rights programs for police officers and eradication of poverty.
+16. Yemen noted that the Philippines had signed the Optional Protocol to the Convention against Torture and Other Cruel, Inhuman or Degrading Treatment or Punishment and implemented human rights programmes for police officers and on the eradication of poverty.

-17. Zambia welcomed the acceptance of several recommendations from the first and second reviews, but noted that most of the recommendations had not been implemented.
+17. Zambia welcomed the acceptance of several recommendations from the first and second cycles of the universal periodic review but noted that most of the recommendations had not been implemented.

-18. Algeria appreciated the plans to improve the living standards of the population, particularly women and children from poor families.
+18. Algeria appreciated the plans to improve the living standards of the population, particularly of women and children from poor families.